afit-continuous-optimization-sp2019/main/Proect1.md

 # Certifiably Correct SLAM
 When running a large optimization procedure, it would be nice to know if you have converged to a local or global optimum.
 [This paper](https://dspace.mit.edu/handle/1721.1/107296) claims to do that for the SLAM problem

+# Variational Inference
+When performing machine learning, one common task is to take a set of samples and create a parametric distribution that is "close" to those samples in some way.
+Typically, the Kullback-Leibler divergence is the metric that is minimized.
+In Christopher Bishop's book "Pattern Recognition and Machine Learning", and expectation maxmimization (EM) procedure is described to find the best mixture of Gaussians to represent a set of samples.
+The problem is that EM can take a long time to converge.
+[This paper](https://www.cs.cmu.edu/~rsalakhu/papers/emecg.pdf) claims to have a much quicker way to run EM.
+(Basically, it claims that EM is similar to gradient descent, while other Newton-type methods can converge quicker).

+# Quadratic Programming
+Chapter 16 of the book introduces a method for solving a least squares type problem, but with multiple constraints imposed on that problem.
+I am interested in knowing if this could be used for loop-closure with SLAM in two scenarios.
+One, where the IMU data is the quadratic expression to be minimized, but with loop-closing constraints.
+The second, more challenging, would be minimum distances apart for some nodes in a SLAM framework.